 - Marginal example: Photographs and paintings alike in Harry Potter are animate and semisentient, due to some kind of special darkroom process.
 Considering the penchant some wizards have for tinkering, there are probably magical cameras too, but they aren't played up.

-- The Twilight Zone episode "A Most Unusual Camera".
-It shows the future.
+- The Twilight Zone (1959): The episode "A Most Unusual Camera" features a camera that shows the future.

 - In Warehouse 13, Artie has a camera which turns the people it takes pictures of into pictures, specifically life-sized cardboard cutouts.
 A second picture puts them back to normal.
 Another episode had Man Rey's camera, which could steal youth from one person and give it to another.